-Method: Discussion and reading and demonstration using video clippings
+METHOD: Discussion and reading and demonstration using video clippings

-Material: Video Clippings
+MATERIAL: Video Clippings

-- Start the discussion by explaining the participants what does immediate new born care consists of.
+- 1. Start the discussion by explaining the participants what does immediate new born care consists of.
 It is important to tell them about birth asphyxia in brief especially in case of home delivery where there is no SBA.
 Since in these cases ASHA would need to refer the baby to the nearest health facility as time to save the baby is really short. - 2.
-Discuss the importance of drying and ensuring warmth, early initiation of breastfeeding, avoiding pre-lacteal feeds and weighing the baby.
+Discuss the importance of drying and ensuring warmth, early initiation of breastfeeding, avoiding prelacteal feeds and weighing the baby.
 Specify here that skills for ensuring warmth, wrapping and drying the new born will be covered in detail in their next round of training. - 3.
 Discuss the schedule of home visits for the new born.
-You can summarize role of ASHA during home visits using the poster on: Role of ASHA in postnatal period for new born care, which has been displayed from the previous session. - Show the video clippings on new born care for demonstration (Nanhi Si Jaan and Skill CD).
+You can summarize role of ASHA during home visits using the poster on: Role of ASHA in postnatal period for new born care, which has been displayed from the previous session. - 4.
+Show the video clippings on new born care for demonstration (Nanhi Si Jaan and Skill CD).
 Visuals will clarify the concept and lay foundation for learning these skills in next round of training. - 5.
 Explain what are high risk babies and why do they need extra care. - 6.
-Ask one of the participants to read aloud this section given on pages 86 and 87 of the Induction Module. - 7.
-You can give exercise to fill the worksheet given below on assessment of High Risk Baby.
+Ask one of the participant to read aloud this section given on page 74 of the Induction Module. - 7.
+You can give exercise to fill the worksheet given below to drill on them the concept of high risk baby

-Exercise for practice: Worksheet:
+Exercise for practice: Worksheet